thirdweb-dev/engine/docs/addons/faqs.md

 ### How to set the RPC URLs?

 _Use the end-point, `/configuration/chains` to SET the chain-override details for a particular chain.
 Chain details update are picked in the subsequent SDK calls.
-Check the [example file](../chain-overrides.example.json) for the format for using the `chain-override`._
+Check the [example file](../chain-overrides.example.json) for the format `chain-override`._

 ### Cannot connect to the Postgres DB?